Mirzajawad807/demonstration-repo/README.md

              }

- # Work with ansible-playbook defiend with variable to install httpd server
+# Work with ansible-playbook defiend with variable to install httpd server on one node server

    vim vars.yml